 This tip may seem obvious, but in reality, far too many people ignore it.
 Keep your money in a secure spot to avoid theft, misplacement, or even you and the family fumbling with it.
 Don’t forget to save up small bills: around $100 should be sufficient for a typical sale.
 Those small bills run out quickly when every customer decides they want to pay with a 20-dollar bill.

 Nothing will get potential customers walking away from your garage sale faster than unreasonable prices.
 The basic rule of thumb for how to price garage sale items is to go for ? of the price of the item if it were new.
 Just remember that sticker shock is a real thing and a single vastly overpriced item can push someone away.
 And, as mentioned, make sure those prices are obvious and legible.

 Curious about the difference between a mediocre and an excellent garage sale?
 Usually, it comes down to proper garage sale marketing.
 Post a notice on community boards at grocery stores, churches, community centers, universities, and other public spots, particularly around the neighborhood.
 Just be sure you’re allowed to!
 It never hurts to ask.
 You can also advertise on a local Craigslist page, or on a yard sale Facebook group for your city if it exists.
 Then, make sure your signs are welcoming and readable.
-Using large letter stencils will help with both.
+Using stencils will help with both.
 This also makes it easier to get kids involved without worrying about messy letters.